Noncommutative homological mirror functor: Noncommutative potential

 \begin{prop} The noncommutative LG superpotential $W_{(\lambda,t)} \in \Sky(a(\lambda,t),b(\lambda,t),c(\lambda,t))$ for $(\mathbb{L}_t,\lambda)$ is given as

 In particular $W_{(\lambda,t)}$ is convergent over $\C$. \end{prop}

-As a direct consequence from Theorem \ref{thm:central1}, \begin{cor}[(2) of Theorem \ref{thm:mainthm333}] $W_{(\lambda,t)}$ given above is a central element of $\Sky(a(\lambda,t),b(\lambda,t),c(\lambda,t))$. \end{cor} Historically computer program is used to find centers in these noncommutative algebras, but our method provides a conceptual approach.
+As a direct consequence from Theorem \ref{thm:central1}, \begin{cor}[(2) of Theorem \ref{thm:mainthm333}] $W_{(\lambda,t)}$ given above is a central element of $\Sky(a(\lambda,t),b(\lambda,t),c(\lambda,t))$. \end{cor} Historically computer program has been used to find centers in these noncommutative algebras, but our method provides a more conceptual approach.

-\subsection{$(a,b,c)$ and the mirror elliptic curve}
+\section{$(a,b,c)$ and the mirror elliptic curve}